Understanding how macrophages in the heart can become inflammatory or protective for cardiovascular disease.

 UC San Francisco

-We’re interested in identifying pathways which regulate how macrophage behave in atherosclerosis.
-In inflammatory sites like atheromas, macrophages accumulate.
-Recent single cell RNA sequencing has revealed that within these tissue macrophages can adopt multiple transcriptional states which can promote or suppress disease.
-We are currently utilizing CRISPR screening in vivo in mice to discover pathways which can alter macrophages phenotypes in atheromas.
+We’re interested in identifying pathways which regulate macrophage function in atherosclerosis.
+In inflammatory sites like atheromas, macrophages accumulate, phagocytise necrotic cells, and uptake lipids leading to foam cell formation.
+Recent single-cell RNA sequencing has revealed that within these tissue macrophages can adopt multiple transcriptional states which can promote or suppress disease.
+We are currently utilizing CRISPR screening in in-vivo mice to discover pathways which can alter macrophages phenotypes in atheromas.
 This work may identify translationally relevant mechanisms of pathogenesis for novel therapeutic interventions.

-Role: The undergraduate researcher will become familiar with laboratory techniques related to molecular biology, physiology, and cardiovascular disease.
-Students will be expected to become proficient in laboratory techniques including histology, DNA editing using CRISPR, and sequencing techniques.
-Eventually students will be expected to take ownership of their project, reading the literature to aid in designing new experiments and understanding research concepts.
+Role: The undergraduate researcher will become familiar with laboratory techniques related to molecular biology, physiology, and cardiovascular diseases.
+Students will become proficient in laboratory techniques including histology, immunohistochemistry, microplate assays, qPCR, and general mousework.
+Eventually students will be expected to take ownership of their project, reading the literature to aid in designing new experiments, and understanding research concepts.
+We expect qualified students to be in lab ~12 hours a week and 2-3 days per week during the duration of this program.
+Depending on the workload, students can expect to contribute to both projects listed, which will provide the student a broader understanding of our research interests.

 Hours: to be negotiated